 Love Drunk - Phunktional Theatre - Offers this dramatic performance for students in years 9, 10, 11 and 12.
 The play focuses on respectful relationships and examines issues related to sexual assault and drug and alcohol use.

-Rainbow Network - A peer and support group who provide advice on the shared challenges faced by young SSAITGD consumers.
+Rainbow Network - A peer and support group that provides advice on the shared challenges faced by young SSAITGD consumers.

-SAFE Schools - Program that provides professional development and training for secondary school teachers so that they are equipped to support LGBTI students.
+SAFE Schools - Program that provides professional development and training for secondary school teachers so that they are equipped to support LGBTIQ+ students.

 This is a list of organisations that assist same-sex attracted and transgender young people with health issues, counselling and social support.